Same-sex marriage in Arkansas: Wright v. Arkansas

 On July 2, 2013, eleven same-sex couples, some of whom had married in Iowa and some of whom were registered as domestic partners in Eureka Springs, filed a lawsuit in state court challenging the Arkansas Constitution's ban on same-sex marriage.
 On May 9, 2014, Judge Chris Piazza struck down the constitutional ban and did not stay his ruling.
 The Arkansas Supreme Court refused to issue a stay because Piazza's ruling was preliminary, and some counties issued marriage licenses to same-sex couples.
 Judge Piazza clarified his order to enjoin enforcement of state statutes as well, freeing county clerks from statutory restrictions on issuing licenses to same-sex couples.
-More counties issued licenses.
+More counties began issuing licenses.

-On May 16, 2014, the state Supreme Court stayed Piazza's ruling pending appeal.
+On May 16, 2014, the Arkansas Supreme Court stayed Piazza's ruling pending appeal.
 On October 7, the original plaintiffs filed a petition for summary judgment citing actions by the U.S. Supreme Court the day before and asked for expedited consideration, which the court granted.
 The court heard oral arguments on November 20.
 In an unprecedented move, the Supreme Court did not rule before the close of its term in 2014.
 Instead, two new justices ended up joining the court after two justices had their terms end, causing the justices to question who should participate.
 The court never issued an opinion before Obergefell was decided, mooting Wright.
 On November 11, 2015, former Justice Donald L. Corbin, one of the original justices to hear the case, revealed that the court had voted 5–2 to strike down the same-sex marriage ban in 2014.
 Corbin said he had written a majority opinion finding that Arkansas' ban on same-sex marriage violated both the Arkansas and U.S. constitutions.
 Corbin urged the other justices to issue the opinion before the end of his term in 2014, but for unstated reasons, the ruling was never issued.
 Instead, the court waited for the Supreme Court to decide another case on the same issue, and dismissed Wright as moot.